korewireless/Super-Sim-Connection-Events/README.md

-# super-sim-connection-events
+# Super SIM Connection Events

-This repo contains scripts and configuration files to accompany our Super SIM Connection Events with AWS ElasticSearch and Kibana tutorial, which you can find in [Twilio docs](https://www.twilio.com/docs/iot/supersim/how-to-monitor-super-sim-connection-events-using-aws-elasticsearch-and-kibana).
+This repo contains scripts and configuration files to accompany our [Super SIM Connection Events with AWS ElasticSearch and Kibana tutorial](https://www.twilio.com/docs/iot/supersim/how-to-monitor-super-sim-connection-events-using-aws-elasticsearch-and-kibana).
 They are used in [Step 3](https://www.twilio.com/docs/iot/supersim/how-to-monitor-super-sim-connection-events-using-aws-elasticsearch-and-kibana#3-build-out-your-aws-resources) of the tutorial and depend on tools installed during the previous step of the tutorial.

 Transfer all three files to your project directory: